laurenthanhvo/youth_opportunity_index/README.md

 - compare places across **census tracts, ZIP codes, and supervisor districts**
 - adjust **custom domain weights** and see the overall map update
 - inspect **location details** and domain-level diagnostics for selected areas
+- search the currently selected geography level using **search suggestions** and keyboard-friendly search behavior
 - turn on contextual overlays such as **transit routes, transit stops, service locations, tract boundaries, and the Child Opportunity Index (COI)**
 - use an **AI assistant** to explain the dashboard and answer dataset-backed questions
+- share the current dashboard state by copying the active view link or the selected geography identifier
 - navigate supporting pages for **YOI Methodology**, **About Us**, and **Contact Us**

 ---